idlesign/django-logexpose/README.rst

             # Functions with no access to `request` also can get loggers by their aliases.
             get_logger('rlog').warning('A warning!', props={
-                'myprop_1': 'some_value'  # Supply some addition properties to a message.
+                'myprop_1': 'some_value'  # Supply some additional properties to a message.
             })

             return 'ping-pong'